Tseung Kwan O Village: History

 Tseung Kwan O Village was founded in the early Ming dynasty.
 The village was abandoned during the Great Clearance in the early Qing dynasty.
 When the ban was lifted in the late 17th Century, the villagers returned and re-established the village.

 The inhabitants of the village are mostly native to Hong Kong.
 They are mainly from the 'Ng' and 'Chan' families, with the village head in 2006 being a 'Ng'.
 A British Law passed in 1895 declared inhabitants of various villages native to the territory and granted them special land, burial and inheritance rights.
 However, as land becomes more scarce and expensive, many people are challenging this old law.
 The old Tseung Kwan O dialect is also becoming a thing of the past as new generations no longer know how to speak their ancestor's tongue, except for a few youngsters who carry on the tradition.
 The village head now is 'Chan'.

 At the time of the 1911 census, the population of Tseung Kwan O was 193.
 The number of males was 90.

 Tseung Kwan O Village used to be a small fishing and horticultural village.
 Dynamite and nets were often the normal tools for fishing and simple rope traps were used to trap owls for dried meat.
-Villages also used to have annual celebrations and trading between each other.
+Villages also used to have annual celebrations and trading with each other.
 However, this old way of life has been disrupted by urbanization and the landscape has been altered by sea reclamation.